Disagree (band)

+Disagree is a Malaysian rock band for Kuala Lumpur, currently consists of Zahid (vocals, guitars), Hamka (drums) and Taa (bass).
+The band reformed in 2026 and released "Let's Do It All Again" as a single from their upcoming third album Black & White in Colour, their first official recording release in 17 years.

 History

 In 1995, Disagree was founded by two high-school students, Zahid and Hamka.
 Together with other band members Dann and Amir, the quartet gigged and KL and recorded their first demo, Never Cry Wolf in 1996.
 According to Zahid, the studio in which they recorded it was Bach & Traz, and it appeared that they were the last band to record in the studio which closed down a week later.
 He added that they managed to record 10 songs, of which only two were salvaged for the frequent gigging list.

 It was not until interest was sparked in 1997 by Miracle Music, a small independent label, did Disagree record their 2nd demo, untitled.
 However, the dream faded quickly due to internal label obscurities and their hopes were dashed.
 Since then, members were focusing their interests on other things and the band took a hiatus from the scene for two years.

 Disagree resurfaced when Zahid and Hamka responded to a rumour that a rock concert would be held somewhere in Kuala Lumpur.
 In fact, there was really one, which is the first Rock the World being held in 1 Utama just outside the capital.
 The band played to 10,000 people, who then motivated the band to come together again and record music.
 However, Dann and Amir departed soon after, eventually replaced by Aziz and Ashroff.

 In 2001, Disagree made a new demo called Homemade Jam that quickly gained popularity.
 The demo gained radio airplay on the now-defunct Wow FM as well as hitz.fm and various magazines voted the demo the most popular and groundbreaking demo to be reviewed.